 Special Education A.A.
 (EDSA)

-• High school diploma or GED and successful completion of appropriate high school or post-secondary courses.
-Submission of official transcripts of all previous education.
+- High school diploma or GED and successful completion of appropriate high school or post-secondary courses

-• To participate in the required observation/fieldwork experiences, the student is responsible for collecting and submitting the following clearances: PA Child Abuse History Clearance, PA State Police Criminal Record Check, FBI clearance- fingerprinting.
-A “record” status or failure to meet state standards will prevent the student from completion of required fieldwork experiences.
+- To participate in the required observation/fieldwork experiences, you are responsible for collecting and submitting the following clearances: PA Child Abuse History Clearance, PA State Police Criminal Record Check, FBI clearance including fingerprinting, NSOR verification, and physical examination (with appropriate form completion) and TB screening test

-• Special program costs include clearances, books, supplies and transportation to Teacher Education agencies.
+- Special program costs include clearances, health examinations and testing, books, supplies, and transportation to teacher education agencies